 FIGURE 2: Model of Cognitive 6R Work Culture Concept

-Reuse is the reuse of goods, both conventionally where goods can be used again with the same function, and reuse where the same goods are used with different functions(Anisa et al., 2012).
-States that sustainable development is a perspective on activities that are carried out in a systematic and planned manner within the framework of improving the welfare, quality of life and the environment for mankind without reducing access and opportunities for future generations to enjoy and use them (Budimanta, 2015).
+States that sustainable development is a perspective on activities that are carried out in a systematic and planned manner within the framework of improving the welfare, quality of life and the environment for mankind without reducing access and opportunities for future generations to enjoy and use them (Budimanta, 2015) [3].
 Recycle, where the manufacturing production process is designed in such a way that it can be recycled or reused.
 This is in accordance with recylce, namely recycling goods, for example, processing waste paper into paper or cardboard again, processing organic waste into compost, using products that are more environmentally friendly.
-This is in accordance with the opinion (Kabirifar et al., 2020).
+This is in accordance with the opinion (Kabirifar et al., 2020) [11].
 Reduce is an activity to make used goods or waste into new materials in order to prevent the reduction of new uses so as to reduce pollutants, reduce greenhouse gas emissions.
-The development of Recycle is in accordance with the opinion (Esposito et al., 2015).
-The concept of reduce can be produced so that it is not just thrown away but can be a new product that is more useful.
+The development of Recycle is in accordance with the opinion (Esposito et al., 2015) [6].
+Reduce can be produced so that it is not just thrown away but can be a new product that is more useful.
 Products produced from reduce can be in different forms thereby reducing waste production and creating a balance between production and consumption of resources.
+Reduce is the use of objects that are not just thrown away but can become new products that are more useful.
+The products produced from reduce can be in different forms so as to reduce the production of waste and create a balance between production and consumption of resources.
 Repairs can be done by replacing parts that have been damaged so that damaged facilities and infrastructure can be used properly.
 Reassembli is unification items that are not used can be used and put back together in a suitable combination so that become useful goods that can be used to support learning at school.
 Resaving energy is implementing the attitude of not turning on the electricity wastefully, using air circulation in the workshop without turning on the air conditioner in a day, and the movement to save water when washing hands. so that access to energy becomes efficient, can reduce production costs, and have an impact sustainable and modern for all.

 To diffuse creative TVET innovations into the community TVET Institutions, Government, Society, and Stake Holders can be done by joining Green Leaders Indonesia (GLI), GLI is a movement of young Indonesians to bring together and encourage collaboration between activists of the environmental care movement, green technology developers, stakeholders, government, and leaders of the ministry of the environment to create environmentally friendly solutions. well with the aim of the movement having a better impact on the current environmental damage phenomenon.
 This program takes the spirit of the Youth Pledge which aims to unite youth to move towards a better Indonesia.
 It is no stranger that environmental problems have become a classic problem in Indonesia, especially in big cities.
 Garbage, clean water crisis, waste of energy and pollution occur everywhere.
 From these problems, in 2015 a number of Bandung Institute of Technology students initiated Greeneration Indonesia (GI).
 Greeneration Indonesia is a social entrepreneur that offers an environmentally friendly lifestyle through its products and programs.